dalehenrich/gsApplicationTools/docs/rest.md

 ./rest --restart=rest
 ```

-The remote GemServer is started a *topaz* instance using the [*startGemServerGem* script](https://github.com/GsDevKit/gsApplicationTools/blob/master/bin/startGemServerGem) found in the *bin* directory of the gsApplicationTools git clone.

-When you are done, you may use the following to unregister the GemServer:
+When you are done, you may use the following to [unregister the GemServer](#unregister-gemserver]:

 ```Shell
 ./rest --unregister=rest